History of Julius Randle in Timeline

 On April 22, 2014, Julius Randle declared for the NBA draft, forgoing his final three years of college eligibility.

-On October 28, 2014, Julius Randle broke his right tibia during the Lakers' season opener against the Houston Rockets after only 14 minutes of playing time and missed the rest of the season.
+On October 28, 2014, Julius Randle broke his right tibia during his NBA debut with the Los Angeles Lakers against the Houston Rockets, missing the remainder of the season.

 March 9, 2015: Cleared for Basketball Activities

-On March 9, 2015, Julius Randle was cleared to participate in full weight-bearing, non-contact basketball activities following surgery to repair his fractured right tibia.
+On March 9, 2015, Julius Randle was cleared for full weight-bearing, non-contact basketball activities following surgery to repair his fractured right tibia.

 In July 2015, Julius Randle returned to action with the Lakers' Summer League team.